 Failing to respond to Discovery in a timely or factual manner can lead to severe legal consequences.
-However, the opposing counsel will typically file a Motion to Compel.
+If you file a lawsuit and maybe you luck out and the defendant has a bad registered agent, maybe the defendant will miss the time frames and you’ll be able to file a Motion to Compel.
 A Motion to Compel asks the judge to enforce the Discovery requests against the opposing party.
-It is important to answer Discovery in a truthful and timely manner even if you do not agree with the information or allegations the opposing party is making.
+It is important to answer Discovery in a truthful and timely manner even if you do not agree with the information or allegations the opposing party is making

 Motions are written requests asking the court to do something.
 Filing a formal motion is the only way to make such a request.
 Some motions will require a hearing to be held where parties must appear in court for the judge to make a decision.
 For most motions, the judge can make a formal ruling in writing without a hearing.

 A motion for Entry Default Judgment should be filed when the Defendant(s) fail to answer the Complaint.
 The judge will review the motion and the grounds for seeking the money and make a ruling.
 If the judge approves the motion, a formal Default Judgment will be entered against the Defendant ordering them to pay damages.

 When a Default Judgment is entered against a Defendant, the Defendant has a specified time period to pay the judgment or dispute the judgment.
 If the Defendant fails to pay or dispute the judgment within the specified time period, he or she can be found in contempt of court.